 The Eastern Cascades Forests ecoregion spans the eastern slope of the Cascades Mountains, bordering the Central-Southern Cascades Forests ecoregion all the way from east of Mt.
-Lassen in the vicinity of Susanville, California, across the Modoc Plateau of northeastern California and northward through Oregon to east of Mt.
+Lassen in the vicinity of Susanville, California, across the Modoc Plateau of northeastern California, and northward through Oregon to the east of Mt.
 Rainier, Washington.
 In much of Oregon and Washington, this ecoregion is a rather narrow strip between the Central-Southern Cascades and the Snake-Columbia Shrub Steppe, Blue Mountains, and Palouse Prairie ecoregions.

 The Eastern Cascades Forests are highly heterogeneous, with many different forest community types and ecotones between forest and sagebrush steppe and other communities.
 Soils are also diverse but are generally derived from volcanic materials (e.g., pumice).
 This ecoregion is best distinguished by its massive old-growth ponderosa pines, often called “yellowbellies” from the color of their bark plates, the scent of which is an incredible aroma of vanilla or butterscotch.